 Appropriate Vaccine Usage

-This indicates the percentage of residents that received the pneumonia and flu vaccines.
-Higher vaccination rates should be demanded by residents.
+This is the percent of patients who received the flu and pneumonia vaccines.
+High vaccination rates should be standard at this point.

 Residents Maintain Autonomy

-In Henderson Nursing and Rehabilitation Center, 15.42% Percentage of Patients
+In Henderson Nursing and Rehabilitation Center, 10.84% of Patients

 Ability to Keep Residents Mobile

-In Henderson Nursing and Rehabilitation Center, 20.17% Percentage of Residents
+In Henderson Nursing and Rehabilitation Center, 13.49% of Residents

-This is the percentage of patients who remained mobile levels over time.
-Preserving mobility is often a good sign for residents' well-being.
+This indicates the percent of residents that were able to retain mobility over time.
+Retaining mobility is often a good sign for residents' well-being.

 Hospitalizations